 Martin Luther King, Jr.’s “I Have A Dream” speech was a life-affirming call to all people to live together in love.
 But it was something else too: a literary masterpiece.
-King taught us a lot about peace and understanding, but he also has a lot to teach writers about rhetoric.
+King taught us a lot about peace and understanding, but we at Writer’s Relief believe he also has a lot to teach writers about rhetoric.

 Studying King’s rhetorical techniques is a great way to shore up your craft, leading to more memorable poems or characters.

 Rhetorical Techniques Of Martin Luther King’s “I Have A Dream” Speech

 Alliteration.
 King’s phenomenal ear for the music of language is legendary—and we hear the lyricism of his prose in his alliterations.